 - Our second daughter came into the world, with little to no issues.
 But post partum was tough.
 Trying to do too much, I got very sick.
 With my husband and my mom’s help, I recovered within a slow couple of weeks, but I realized that the Lord had actually given me a gift — I was able to see that it is a privilege to care for my family (not a job, or a chore).
 I also realized that I had not been in tune with my own needs (or honoring them) for a long time.
 I saw the benefit of pausing life to take care of myself too.

 - Today, I am working on balancing my needs, my passions, and my family’s needs.
 I’m not sure if it is completely possible to do this, but I am at least in tune with all three and constantly asking God for His cues to help me do it.
 This mostly involves finding my next “Best Yes” of the day, or even of the moment.
-My passions include being a wife and mother, of course, as well as writing!
-I love managing the blog for the women’s ministry at Christ’s Church, www.thewashbasin.org.
-I also work on the Communications Team, and I still direct middle school musicals once a year.
+My biggest hobby is writing!
+I’m a substitute teacher on some days, which allows me to be in the same place and on the same schedule as my kids.

-- Meanwhile, and always, my children (Ashton, Benjamin, and Libby) remain my biggest challenge and my biggest reward.
-As Ashton gets closer and closer to the tween years, Ryan and I feel like we are entering into a new phase of parenthood.
+- Meanwhile, and always, my children remain my biggest challenge and my biggest reward.
+As our oldest gets closer and closer to the teen years, Ryan and I feel like we are entering into a new phase of parenthood.
 I’m constantly praying that God will prepare us, and prepare her, for the new challenges that await us.
-I have to come to God often with my requests to not be afraid of it, but to embrace it–the good and the bad, and most importantly, the LEARNING, which is sure to come!
+I have to come to God often with my requests to not be afraid of it, but to embrace it–the good and the bad, and most importantly, the learning, which is sure to come!